cryptpad/blog/source/_posts/Exciting-news.md

 Our hard work has paid off!
 We're going to keep working on CryptPad, albeit with a little more stability.

-We're really excited to be working with our new financiers who have historically had a somewhat _tarnished_ image in the security community, but we feel that now is the time for us and the NSA to work together and make Zero Knowledge a household name.
+We're really excited to be working with our new financiers who have historically had a somewhat "tarnished" image in the security community, but we feel that now is the time for us and the NSA to work together and make Zero Knowledge a household name.

 A high ranking official who must for the time being remain anonymous, has said that Zero Knowledge is the future and improving our algorithms to use more unbreakable AES cryptography is a high priority.